snkgak/stacki-docker/README.md

-This is phase2 of the docker pallet.
+StackIQ creates application pallets in phases.
+Phase 1 means an application will run correctly at it's basic usuable level and will be available upon installaction.
+Generally, there is little if any in the way of security; it's likely to follow the application's simple case documentation.

+Phase 2 means the application will install on first installation of a set of machines securely, working for more complex cases and examples, and more flexible.
+It's probably production ready.
+It's more it's better, but it probably needs some further work.

+Phase 3 will definitely be production ready, will allow for greater security and flexibility; however, that flexibility will require you do more stuff to get it that way.

+All that being said, this is phase2 of the docker pallet.
+It runs Docker Community Editition (17.03.0), has docker swarm mode baked in (installs and validates it automatically thankyouverymuch) and it TLS protected.
+If you are interested in just Docker and Docker Swarm Mode, this is the pallet and the instructions you should follow.

-** Warning: Don't do any of this if you are using stacki-docker with the stacki-kubernetes pallet.
-Just follow those docs and you'll be good. **
+*** Warning: Don't do any of this if you are using stacki-docker with the stacki-kubernetes pallet.
+Just follow those docs and you'll be good. ***

+This is the tl;dr. It's actually kinda long for a tl;dr but it's shorter than the full set of instructions in which I give you far more details than you want.

 <h3>tl;dr</h3>

+Do the following on the stacki frontend, unless it says "do this on the backend nodes."

 Download isos:
 ```